michael-griehm/azure-data-engineering-DP203/README.md

 ### System Architecture

-I have found a RESTful API that allows me to request crypto currency pricing in realtime.
+There is a RESTful API that allows clients to request crypto currency pricing in realtime and on a frequent basis.

-I would like to convert the results from the crypto currency API into a data stream and then do real-time analysis on the stream as well as capture the events into a data lake for near real time analysis.
+We will convert the results from the crypto currency API into a data stream and then do real-time analysis on the data stream as well as capture the events into a data lake for near real-time analysis.

 Below is a diagram of the system design for accomplishing these goals.